fanweneddie/fanweneddie.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Wen Fan (范文), a fourth-year PhD student at Purdue ECE.
-I am fortunate to be advised by Prof. [Jenna DiVincenzo](https://jennalwise.github.io/).
+I am advised by Prof. [Jenna DiVincenzo](https://jennalwise.github.io/).
 My research is on LLM for program verification.